matheusportela/matheusportela.github.io/_posts/2016-07-28-day-29-control-your-laptop.md

 comments: []
 ---

-It's been a while since my last post about [the Enigma simulator](day-21-habemus-enigma) but it doesn't mean I abandoned the #100DaysOfCode challenge.
-In fact, I'm here to share a little bit of a project I just finished: **Control Your Laptop**.
+I'm here to share a little bit of a project I just finished: **Control Your Laptop**.

 # The problem